Parsa-Sedigh/nasser-network/notes/section-04-User-Datagram-Protocol-(UDP).md

 at the end, the result is still correct!
 So checksum helps us with integrity of packets.

 # 18. UDP Pros & Cons
+No ack means we don't know the thing we sent was received or not.
+So for DB apps we can't use UDP otherwise you'll corrupt the DB because there's no ack and guarantee of delivery and order.

+Anyone can send any UDP packets at any moment they want.
+That's why UDP is used in attacks a lot, like DNS flooding attack.
+Since UDP is stateless, the server being attacked **has to** process every UDP packet, it doesn't know hey this source IP talked to me before.

+DNS flooding: sending udp datagrams to dns servers and forging the source IP to the victim's IP.
+Then the dns servers will reply back to the victim and the victim's host has to process them and it will eventually go down.
+So the connectionless attr of UDP could hurt.

+Flow control: manages the transmission rate of data between a sender and receiver to prevent buffer overflow.
+It allows the receiver to control how much data the sender can transmit before requiring an acknowledgment, preventing the sender from overwhelming the receiver with more data than it can process.

+UDP can be easily spoofed since there's no prior conn(handshake).
+TCP first requires a conn, we can't just send data through TCP, the receiver will say: I don't have a conn with you, it's gonna drop it.

 # 19. Sockets, Connections and Kernel Queues